Los Angeles County- Big Tujunga Canyon Highway Maintenance

-The Angeles National Forest has taken public input on a proposal to provide limited recreational access to the Williamson Rock climbing area and the Pacific Crest Trail, near Little Rock Creek and Cooper Canyon north of Highway 2.
+The Angeles National Forest is seeking public input on a proposal to provide limited recreational access to the Williamson Rock climbing area and the Pacific Crest Trail, near Little Rock Creek and Cooper Canyon north of Highway 2.
 This area has been closed to recreation since 2006 to protect critical habitat for the Mountain yellow-legged frog.
 The project occurs within the Pleasant View Ridge Wilderness and the Little Rock Creek eligible Wild and Scenic River.
 Proposed activities include seasonal and long term closures, and construction of a trail, trail bridge, barriers, and minor improvements to staging areas and trailheads.
-Based on issues identified through public comment, the project will proceed with an Environmental Impact Statement.
-An additional comment period will begin in June with the publication of a Notice of Intent.
-For more details, including project maps, please click on the project link above and review the scoping letter.
+Based on issues identified through previous public comment in Dec.
+2013, the project is proceeding with an Environmental Impact Statement.
+An additional comment period began August 7, with the publication of a Notice of Intent.
+To recieve full consideration comments should be received by Sept.
+5. For maps and details, click on the project link above.

 The Forest Supervisor of the Angeles National Forest has signed a Record of Decision (ROD) for the Barren Ridge Renewable Transmission Project (BRRTP).
 The ROD will allow the Los Angeles Department of Water and Power (LADWP) to construct 13 miles of powerlines, and upgrade an additional 17 miles.
 The selected route is the San Francisquito Canyon utility corridor.
 Please click on the project link to see the ROD and a legal notice.
 The Final Environmental Impact Statement is available at: http://www.ladwp.com/ladwp/cms/ladwp009508.jsp.